JEFworks-Lab/jefworks-lab.github.io/join.md

 - Whether you are interested in the on-campus experience or a telework experience.
 - Your proposed start and end dates (as well as any other factors related to your time commitment)
 - A copy of your resume.
 This should include your work experience (if any), courses with grades, hobbies or extracurricular activities, and any potentially relevant skills.
-- Contact information (both email and phone number) for 2 to 4 references (such as teachers), including at least one parent or gaurdian for students under the age of 18.
+- Contact information (email) for 2 to 4 references (such as teachers), including at least one parent or gaurdian for students under the age of 18. <i>(Note no reference letters are needed)</i>
 <br><br>
 2. If we like your application, we will reach out and set up a time for a video conference call.
 This will take 10 to 30 minutes for those interested in the on-campus experience and 45 minutes to 1 hour for those interested in the telework experience.
 It will involve discussing items in your resume as well as your educational goals and interests.
+At this stage, Prof. Fan will also reach out directly to your references.

 3. If we think you are a good fit and you are interested in the on-campus experience, we will invite you to an on-site visit.
 The on-site visit will take 1 to 2 hours and will allow you to experience your commute, see the lab space, and have one-on-one discussions with Prof. Fan as well as others in the lab including post-docs, graduate students and undergraduate students to give you a better sense of who you may be working with.
 If we think you are a good fit and you are interested in the telework experience, we will set up additional video conference calls between you and others in the lab including post-docs, graduate students and undergraduate students to give you a better sense of who you may be working with.